FifthCircleStudios/.github/profile/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.laobi.icu/badge?page_id=fifth-circle-studios)

-We are Fifth Circle Studios, an indie game development studio focused on creating immersive and innovative gaming experiences.
+We are Studio Prism, an indie game development studio focused on creating immersive and innovative gaming experiences.

 We love crafting unique games that captivate and challenge players.
 Currently, we are working on several exciting projects that we can't wait to share with you.